 Change can be difficult, and let’s face it, it can often be awkward for everyone involved.
 Employees may feel odd and fearful revealing what they think about their working environment.
 And those in leadership positions could also feel strange talking to employees about things as amorphous as a culture.
 The truth is, all parties must get over their insecurities to maintain or improve their workplace’s culture as a company scales.
 While there are plenty of ways to begin the building or rebuilding process, it’s critical that all employees find a common denominator.
 They must figure out where cultural issues or gaps exist and then fill in the holes.
 To start, gather information.
 Talk to your employees, form internal focus groups and survey employees on a regular basis.
 The more information you have, the better chance your company has at implementing the best changes.
 Never make wild guesses or assumptions.
 This will only lead to further cultural disintegration.
 Don’t be afraid to be transparent about your desire to either maintain or improve your company’s culture.

 Raising the bar and thinking creatively helps businesses win over customers and defeat competition.
-So why should they abandon that strategy when it comes to building and maintaining a positive company culture as they grow?
+So why should they abandon that strategy when it comes to building and maintaining a positive company culture as they grow and manage global teams?
 They shouldn’t, and many don’t.
 A number of large established corporations actually offer their employees unique perks, benefits, and recognition programs all designed in ways that reflect the core values of the company and show employees that it cares.

 3. Involve your company’s leaders